jfahrer/dockerizing_rails/_assignments/assignment_11.md

 docker-compose up app
 ```

-And also notice on your local disk, the `node_modules` directory exists but it is empty!
+And also notice on your local disk, the `node_modules` directory exists but now it is empty!

 Okay!
 We also need to revisit the `Dockerfile` to run `yarn install` so that if other engineers on your team pull the app they don’t run into the same yarn install error we just saw.